 A periodic review of the effectiveness of current recruiting processes and procedures will help highlight any deficiencies but to create a recruiting model fit for purpose, and the following elements should be considered:

 Return to traditional communication – To counter the behaviours triggered by ATS’s, less email more phone should be the order of the day.
 A personal touch goes a long way to improving the candidate experience.

-Be social – An increasing number of candidates are on social media sites such as LinkedIn, Twitter, Facebook so a dedicated social media strategy is a must for companies if they want to properly engage with the talent pool and effectively deliver the EVP.
-The employer brand will be rendered irrelevant if there is there is a lack of social media presence.
+Be social – An increasing number of candidates are on social media sites such as LinkedIn, Twitter, Facebook.
+Hence, a dedicated social media strategy is a must for companies if they want to engage with the talent pool properly and effectively deliver the EVP.
+The employer brand will be rendered irrelevant if there is a lack of social media presence.

 Recruitment model – As companies grow, resource needs will increase too, so a fundamental discussion around the recruitment model should take place – is the recruitment model geared up for a growing business, is it set up for volume recruiting, are there enough recruiters, do processes need to change to reflect growth?
 Honest discussions on the recruitment model will help create an effective in – house team.

 Despite improvements in technology and the rise of social media, companies still strive to create a positive candidate experience.
-Persistent issues exist which need to be addressed but the focus needs to be on being proactive and hiring at a faster pace.
-Companies simply can’t operate at an ordinary pace but need to react faster on candidates as competition for candidates intensifies.
+Persistent issues exist which need to be addressed, but the focus needs to be on being proactive and hiring at a faster pace.
+Companies can’t operate at a reasonable speed but need to react faster on candidates as competition for candidates intensifies.
 At the Hiring Manager level, more management training should be put in place to help clearly define their roles, responsibilities and their understanding of the interview and selection process.
-A negative experience will turn off candidates but a positive candidate experience will serve as a formidable recruiting sergeant.
+A negative experience will turn off candidates, but a positive candidate experience will serve as a formidable recruiting sergeant.